nteract/docs-old/commutable/index.md

 	"cellMap": Map {}
 }
 ```

+## Learning about Immutable.js and the notebook architecture

 An empty Notebook is an [Immutable.js]() Map object that enforces the
 requirements for version 4 of the notebook format specification.
 This